This article was updated in December 2021.

 Disney’s Magical Express Bus Service

-Ending in 2022, the removal of the service is already being lamented by Disney Parks Guests everywhere.
+Ending in the end of 2021, the removal of the service is already being lamented by Disney Parks Guests everywhere.
 Mears, the bus company Disney uses, has commented that they would like to offer a comparative service when “DME” is discontinued.

 Resort Airline Check-in and Baggage Delivery